19 hours ago5 min read

 What you'll learn: 1.
 What is interest ?

-Understanding simple interest vs compound interest is one of those financial concepts that sounds complicated at first but is actually pretty straightforward once you break it down.
+Understanding stock market terms like simple interest vs compound interest is one of those financial concepts that sounds complicated at first but is actually pretty straightforward once you break it down.
 And once you get it, you will start seeing it everywhere.
 Savings accounts.
 Credit cards.
 Student loans.
 Investments.
 Even that car loan your neighbor just signed for.

 At its core, interest is the cost of borrowing money or the reward for saving or investing money.